sjmisina/kickstarter-analysis/README.md

 ### Analysis of Outcomes Based on Launch Date
-![Theater Outcomes Based on Launch Date](https://github.com/sjmisina/module1/blob/main/Theater_Outcomes_vs_Launch.png) Y-axis is for number of Kickstarter projects of Theater&Plays subcategory X-axis is for month of Kickstarter Launch
+![Theater Outcomes Based on Launch Date](https://github.com/sjmisina/module1/blob/main/Theater_Outcomes_vs_Launch.png)
+- Y-axis is number of Kickstarter projects of Theater&Plays subcategory
+- X-axis is month of Kickstarter Launch

 ### Analysis of Outcomes Based on Goals
-![Theater Outcomes vs Goals](https://github.com/sjmisina/module1/blob/main/Outcomes_vs_Goals.png) Y-axis is percentage of successful, Failed, and Canceled Kickstarter projects of total projects in available date range X-axis illustrates the different tiers of the goal set for the kickstarter projects
+![Theater Outcomes vs Goals](https://github.com/sjmisina/module1/blob/main/Outcomes_vs_Goals.png)
+- Y-axis is percentage of successful, Failed, and Canceled Kickstarter projects of total projects in available date range
+- X-axis illustrates the different tiers of the goal set for the kickstarter projects

 ### Challenges and Difficulties Encountered
 - Data provided requires complex parsing and calculation to effectively sort and identify trends to be provided in this analysis